loginom/loginom-help-en-omegat/data/processors/transformation/ungrouping.md

 | Goods for summer cottage | 42,00 |
 | Household goods | 5,00 |

-В качестве опорных данных будем использовать данные о суммах продаж за предыдущий период.
+Data on the sales amount in the previous period will be used as reference data.

-Data for calculation of shares:
+Data for calculation of quotas:

 | Group of goods | Name of goods | Amount of sales, thous. rub. |
 | :------------- | :-------------- | ----------------------: |